contentnetwork/blogcoin-content-server/README.md

 # blogcoin-content-server
 Content server for BlogCoin Master Nodes

+Notice : Content Server does not work with restricted-rpc daemon

 Requirements:
 * Boost >= 1.66 (for boost.beast)
 * OpenSSL >= 1.1.1a (for X25519 curves)